-On this show Anthony talks about leaving Thailand, experiencing culture shock at the rudeness of the Chinese and the feeling of relief after finally making it to Japan.
+- On this show, Anthony talks about leaving Thailand, experiencing culture shock at the rudeness of the Chinese at the Shanghai Airport and feeling relieved to finally make it to Japan.